 Children’s Liturgy of the Word

-Available during Mass on Saturday (4 p.m.) and Sunday (9, 10:30 a.m. and 12 noon), children ages 4 to 10 years old go to the children’s chapel with volunteer catechists who will read and discuss the Gospel reading in an age-appropriate lesson.
+Our traditional Children’s Liturgy of the Word (CLOW) is offered during the 4:00 p.m.
+Mass on Saturday and the 12 noon Mass on Sunday in the children’s chapel below the sanctuary.
+CLOW Extreme, our more contempoary model, is offered during the 9:00 a.m. and 10:30 a.m.
+Masses on Sunday in the Multi-Purpose Room.
+Children ages 4 to 10 years old go with volunteer catechists who will read and discuss the Gospel reading in an age-appropriate lesson.
 The children return to their families at the time of the collection.
-During the summer months, this program is offered at the 4 p.m.
+During the summer months, this program is offered at the 4:00 p.m.
 Saturday and 10:30 a.m.
 Sunday Masses only.

 Family and Youth Liturgies